ashwin15savage/DBMS-mini-project/README.md

  8. Click go and the database is successfully imported

- 9. Go to queries.sql file and execute the queries in the SQL section in
+ 9. Go to queries.sql file and execute the queries in the SQL section

+# About the Project

+In this project we have got the dataset of Salesforce CRM published on Zoho analytics.
+This dataset contains 13 tables.
+It mainly focuses on orders of products by its customers.
+It also contains data regarding leads and opportunity.
+We as a team have performed various queries and got some insightful data